Every day, thousands of people around Perth are swapping car trips for walking, riding a bike or catching public transport.

 More and more people are choosing to beat the traffic and plan ahead to reduce how much wasted time they spend stuck in the car.
-For more detailed info on using public transport in Perth, head to Get on Board Perth's Public Transport.
+For more detailed info on using public transport in Perth, see our guide on Getting Around Perth with Public Transport.

 With regular bus routes servicing many suburbs in the metro area, getting to the train station, the shops, or work has never been easier.

 - 15% of car trips taken are less than 1km long (a 10 minute walk)

 - 42% are less than 3km long (10 minutes by bike)

 - 78% are less than 10km long (usually to centres served by public transport)

 Beat the traffic trap